orangejuice/blog/data/activity/book-什么样的爱值得勇敢一次-2023/record.en.md

 ---
-title: What Kind of Love is Worth Courage
+title: What Kind of Love is Worth Braving Once
-slug: what-kind-of-love-is-worth-courage
 category: book
 status: todo
 rating: 0